cancerberoSgx/short-jsdoc/README.md

     //@return {Object<String,Food>} the harvested food units.
     Farmer.prototype.harvest = function(resources){...}

+##Multiple types
 Also multiple types syntax is supported.
 In a non typed language like javascript, often, method signatures support different kind of parameter types.
 For example, a method's parameter can be a String or an HTMLElement or a jQuery object.
 This type of syntax is supported using the '|' character like this:

     @method @html
     @param {String|HTMLElement|jQuery|Array<String>} el

 That would be interpreted as 'param method can be any of String, HTMLElement, jQuery object or an Array of strings'.
 Notice that generics and multiple types syntax can be mixed arbitrarily.

+##Object Literal types definition
+Another type supported is a literal description of an object properties.
+Support you want to describe a JSON Object returned or consumed  by one of your methods or classes but you don't want to define a whole new Class for this.
+Instead you could do something like this:

+    @return {name:String,colors:Array<Color>,car:Car}

+Object literal types definition like this support arbitraryuse of generics but it is not recursive ad it does not support multiple types with |, not yet.

 # Extendable